6 Foods That Are Women’s Best Friends

 Apart from these, dairy products and mushrooms also naturally contain some amount of Vitamin D.

 Unfortunately, that is also where the vegetarian sources stop.
-So in terms of food, vegetarians need to really on cereals, yoghurt, juices and almond milk, that are artificially fortified with Vitamin D.
+So in terms of food, vegetarians need to rely on cereals, yoghurt, juices and almond milk, that are artificially fortified with Vitamin D.

 The purest source is obviously sunlight, and the best part is that it is readily available and costs absolutely nothing!
 All you need to do is soak up the sun for just 20 minutes every morning, and your daily vitamin D requirement is done.